EUDAT-B2STAGE/B2STAGE-GridFTP/README.md

 B2STAGE service core code for EUDAT project: DSI interface

-The GridFTP server provides high speed remote access to data stores.
+GridFTP is a high-performance, secure, reliable data transfer protocol which provides remote access to data stores.
-There are many different types of data storage systems from standard file systems to arrays of magnetic tape.
-To allow GridFTP to be used with as many data storage systems as possible, the GridFTP can be extended, implementing an interface called Data Storage Interface (DSI).
+There are many different types of data storage systems from standard file systems to arrays of magnetic tape: to allow GridFTP to be used with as many data storage systems as possible, the GridFTP can be extended, implementing an interface called Data Storage Interface (DSI).

 The GridFTP iRODS DSI consists of C based functions, which, through the iRODS C API, can interact with iRODS.
 The main supported operations